-Units are encouraged to wear the official Field Uniform, often referred to as a Class A uniform, during Check-in/out, and Camp Fire programs.
+Units are encouraged to wear the official Field Uniform, often referred to as a Class A uniform, during Check-in/ out, and Saturday Night Call Out.
 At all other times participants may wear an Activity uniform, referred to as "Class B", consisting of a troop or camp T-shirt with Scout pants or shorts.
 Leaders must monitor their units to ensure that clothing reflects good taste and Scouting standards.
 Females must also wear similar appropriate Scout attire.